Table of Content

 Free Download for Windows

-Step 2: From the Select Database window, choose Browse or Search to select the SQL database file (.mdf) of the suspect database.
+Step 2: From the Select Database window, choose Browse or Search to select the SQL database file (.mdf).

 Initial Screen of Stellar Repair for MS SQL

-Step 3: Once the file is selected, hit Repair.
+Step 3: Once the file is selected, click Repair.

 Repair selected corrupt database file with Stellar Repair for SQL software